-Nepal's economy is in a weakened state.
+Nepal's economy is doing better in 2019 than it has in years.
+There was a turnaround following the 2015 earthquake along with a substantial amount of donation aid, undisclosed loans and overseas workers returning.
+Today there is a worry among financial markets that Nepal's current boom is not sustainable and concerns of rampant corruption hang heavily over the landlocked country.
 76% of the workforce is employed in agriculture.
 Though a lot of that percentage is relegated to working for sustenance rather than profit or export.
 Only 31% of Nepal's income derived from Agriculture.

 Most agricultural produce is rice, corn, sugarcane, tea, dairy and buffalo.
 Skilled agricultural labor is still lacking in Nepal.

 Tourism is Nepal's biggest earner within the service industry which as a total provides 49% of the countries income.

 Nepal imports precious metals, machinery, petroleum and electricity.
 Most of which comes from India.
 Though China is becoming increasingly involved in trying to provide cheaper imports into Nepal along with giving undisclosed loans to the country.

 The per-capita income in Nepal is around $1,000.
 There is no social welfare system to speak of in Nepal.

 Most foreigners working in Nepal are either self-employed or are hired by foreign aid companies or foreign private companies.

 The idea of immigrating and living in Nepal appeals to many people.
 Particularly those who like the great outdoors and simple living in a temperate climate.
 However unless you are from India or China this can be quite difficult to achieve legally.